Update 9: The Family Question and the Shared Secret (Avi and Madam)

 “Suman Chachi and Seema Chachi couldn’t have children,” I explained simply, repeating the known family reason.
 “So my uncle married a third time.”

-"So your third chachi (Meena Chachi) has a child, then?" she asked, her voice calm but persistent.
+“So your third Chachi has a child, then?” she asked, her voice calm but persistent.

 “No, none of my chachis have any children,” I clarified.

 I noticed a tiny, subtle flicker in her eyes then, a strange, knowing spark that vanished instantly before I could place it.
-It was a look of understanding, maybe even... connection?
+It was a look of understanding, maybe even connection, to the quiet life of my house.

 “So your chachis must love you very much, then,” she said, her voice warm, but the previous question—the silent observation of a household with no children—hung heavy in the air.